microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 	}
 ```

-#### Update the UI to respond to the users voice command.
+#### Update the UI to respond to users' voice commands
-The *CortanaSample* contains code to display the results of voice commands in text labels in the UI.
-You'll want to add your own functionality to respond to users voice commands.
+The *CortanaSample* project contains code to display the results of voice commands in text labels.
+You'll want to add your own functionality to respond to users' voice commands.

 That’s it!
 You’re done.
-Now, try asking Cortana to show your trip's.
+Now, try asking Cortana to show your trips.

-When Cortana is listening, here are some of the following voice commands.
+When Cortana is listening, here are some of the voice commands that work in the sample:
 * "Cortana Sample, show trip to London"

-Infix and suffix forms are also supported.
+Infix and suffix forms are also supported:
 * "Show trip to Rioin Cortana Sample"
 * "Show my Cortana Sample trip to London"

 ## Additional Reading
-Want a deeper dive into everything a Cortana can do?
+Want a deeper dive into everything Cortana can do?
 Check out:
 - The [Cortana interactions in UWP apps](https://msdn.microsoft.com/windows/uwp/input-and-devices/cortana-interactions)
-- The iOS bridge [UWP header libraries](https://github.com/Microsoft/WinObjC/tree/master/include/Platform/Universal Windows/UWP) to find the exact API's you need.
+- The iOS bridge [UWP header libraries](https://github.com/Microsoft/WinObjC/tree/master/include/Platform/Universal Windows/UWP) to find the exact APIs you need.
-- The iOS bridge [DEV DESIGN Specification for Cortana Activation] (https://github.com/Microsoft/WinObjC/blob/develop/docs/Foundation/CortanaForegroundActivation.md) to learn more about how Cortana is exposed to apps.
+- The iOS bridge [Dev Design Specification for Cortana Activation] (https://github.com/Microsoft/WinObjC/blob/develop/docs/Foundation/CortanaForegroundActivation.md) to learn more about how Cortana is exposed to Objective-C apps.

 Microsoft also hosts an excellent [design guide to Cortana user experience](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn974233.aspx) on MSDN.